-Klei have already proven with Shank and Shank 2 that they know how to make truly great 2D action titles, and now Mark of the Ninja has also made the jump from XBLA to PC.
+Klei has already proven with Shank and Shank 2 that they know how to make truly great 2D action titles, and now Mark of the Ninja has also made the jump from XBLA to PC.
 Even though this is a console port, just like the two Shank games, it doesn’t feel console-ish in any way, so high marks for effort!
 But that alone does not a great ninja game make.

 In Mark of the Ninja, you’re – not surprisingly – a ninja.
 Not just any ninja, mind you, because your body has a cursed mark on it.
 While being cursed is never a good thing, this one does have certain benefits, even if it is still a curse.
 But hey, that’s the hand fate has dealt you, and being a ninja is not a remotely boring lifestyle, cursed or not, because that little curse of yours grants you heightened senses among other things, which is going to come in handy quite often.
 The journey through Mark of the Ninja is a dangerous one, and if you want to actually survive, your best is to stick to the shadows and strike with swift precision, ensuring that your target won’t get a chance to alert his buddies.
 Why?
 Well, once spotted, your chances of survival drop to pretty much zero, since you’re not wearing any armor or other defensive clothing; plus, the bad guys really like using their guns!